 The Strain Of Flu

-Another factor that can determine vaccine efficiency is what strain of flu is circulating each season.
+Another factor determining vaccine efficiency is what strain of flu is circulating each season.
 Just as each strain of influenza is slightly different, so are the vaccines used to guard against them.
 Vaccines that are well matched to the strain of flu that is prominent will be more effective than those that are a poor match.

 Unfortunately, it can be difficult for experts to identify which strain will be prominent, leading some individuals to receive a vaccine that is a poor match, especially early on in the flu season.